-Within the United Bankruptcy Code there are several different kinds of bankruptcy chapters, each representing a different approach to clearing a person or business’s debts.
+Within the United Bankruptcy Code, there are several different kinds of bankruptcy chapters, each representing a different approach to clearing a person or business’s debts.
 The primary chapters for individuals filing bankruptcy are Chapters 7 and 13.
 Each of these chapters has different options and aspects that appeal to different types of debtors.

 Chapter 7 Bankruptcy

 When contemplating whether filing for bankruptcy is a good idea for you, it is best to have a general sense of what each chapter under the Bankruptcy Code means.
 One of the most common types of bankruptcy is a Chapter 7 filing, and it may or may not be the right type for you.
-If you want free analysis of your legal case then bankruptcy lawyer San Diego will be your best option.
+If you want a free analysis of your legal case then bankruptcy lawyer San Diego California will be your best option.

 A typical Chapter 7 bankruptcy filing allows a debtor to declare his or her debts, and discharge most of them.
 This allows a debtor to walk away from debts, but it also means giving up some important assets.
+It is important to be aware of the purpose and process of Chapter 13 bankruptcy.

 Chapter 13 Bankruptcy

 For those seeking bankruptcy protection who are also seeking to preserve their assets, Chapter 13 may be a great option.
 Bankruptcy under Chapter 13 allows a debtor to restructure debt through a plan submitted to the court overseeing the bankruptcy petition.
 In a typical case, a debtor will list income and debts, and come up with a proposed plan for the court to approve or deny.
 Then payments are made over a three to five year period.
 After the payment plan is done, the debts are gone.
-San Diego Bankruptcy Attorney can stop creditors from harassing you and can even save your home.
+San Diego California bankruptcy attorney can stop creditors from harassing you and can even save your home.

 The history of the Chapter 13 bankruptcy goes back to the late 1970s.
 Bankruptcy itself has been evolving in this country and England since the late 1400s, and during the 1970s Congress saw that there was a need for the kind of bankruptcy that allowed both the debtor and creditor to win.